 Typical Course Work

-Core Courses (30 semester hours)
+Core Courses (27 semester hours)

-You will learn the theories and methods for teaching reading and writing, which will help you work with K-12 students in both English language arts and content area classrooms.
-You will learn and practice reading and writing assessment with students in a practicum (after school) setting and develop literacy curricula to meet student needs.
-You will learn to incorporate digital and other media into the English language arts and content area curriculum.
-You will learn to work with families, communities, and the school as a whole to develop literacy programs as you prepare to become a specialized literacy professional.
+You will learn the theories and methods for teaching literacy, which will help you work with PreK-12 students in both English language arts and content area classrooms.
+You will learn and practice reading and writing assessment with students in a practicum setting and develop literacy curricula to meet student needs.
+You will learn to incorporate digital and other media into classroom instruction.
+You will learn to work with families, communities, and the school to develop literacy programs as you prepare to become a specialized literacy professional.

-Specialization (6 semester hours)
+Research (3 semester hours)